 Zuni – Red Miniature Poodle Boy

 Zuni is a beautiful red miniature poodle boy who was surrendered to us to find him a good home.
+He weighs about 18 pounds and was born 12/24/11.
 His first owner purchased him from a breeder as a “toy” for her kids to play with.
 They gave him no training nor structure and let the kids do what they wanted.
 Zuni began growling at the kids as this was his only defense due to the parents not protecting him.
-His owner was going to euthanize him and his second owner saved him.
+His original owner was going to euthanize him and his second owner saved him.
 The second owner had several teacup toy poodles that didn’t get along with Zuni, who was larger than their poodles.
-Zuni wanted to play with the dogs but the dogs did not want to play with Zuni and began growling at him.
-Zuni’s second owners asked us to find him a good home.
+Zuni wanted to play with the dogs but the dogs did not want to play with Zuni and the little dogs began growling at him.
+Zuni’s second owners sadly gave him up and asked us to find him a good home.
 Zuni is friendly and playful and is a handsome little boy.
-We are polishing him with training and structure and are in the evaluation stage.
-More soon.
+He is ready to go to his new home. $300

 LARGE STANDARD/MOYEN DOGS (35+ pounds) – (Unless otherwise listed, each of these dogs are $500)